MRU-CSIS-3512-002-202504-PROJECT/marking/marking-scheme.md

 To encourage learning from mistakes, and reduce stress (at least a bit), you are granted **one "revision token"** for the Project.

-- Your token can be used to resubmit a bundle that was marked "Unsatisfactory" within 48 hours of your instructor you giving you feedback.
+Your token can be used to resubmit a bundle that was marked "Unsatisfactory" within 48 hours of your instructor you giving you feedback.
-- Tokens cannot be used for an initial submission that fails a [DEALBREAKER] check.

 ---